anovakovic01/mainflux/docs/messaging.md

 > Server must send a notification in a confirmable message instead of a non-confirmable message at least every 24 hours.
 This prevents a client that went away or is no longer interested from remaining in the list of observers indefinitely.

 CoAP Adapter sends these notifications every 12 hours.
-To configure this period, please check [adapter documentation](https://www.github.com/mainflux/mainflux/tree/master/coap/README.md) If the client is no longer interested in receiving notifications, the second scenario described above can be used to unsubscribe
+To configure this period, please check [adapter documentation](https://www.github.com/mainflux/mainflux/tree/master/coap/README.md) If the client is no longer interested in receiving notifications, the second scenario described above can be used to unsubscribe.

 ## Subtopics